kaizen-ai/kaizenflow/documentation/notes/github.md

 - If the comment needs further discussion, the author adds a note explaining why he/she disagrees and the discussion continues until consensus is reached

-- We don’t want to leave comments unaddressed since otherwise we don’t know if it was agreed upon and done or forgotten
+- We don't want to leave comments unaddressed since otherwise we don’t know if it was agreed upon and done or forgotten

 - We are ok with doing multiple commits in the branch or a single commit for all